-The Field & Student Teaching Placement Coordinator secures all placements for teacher candidates.
-Teacher candidates do not arrange placements and are expected to adhere to the Placement Policies of the Education Department.
-To facilitate adequate supervision, all field experiences, practica, and student teaching must be completed within Indiana or Illinois.
+The Field & Student Teaching Placements Coordinator secures all placements for teacher candidates.
+Teacher candidates do not arrange placements and are expected to adhere to the Clinical Placement Policies of the Education Department.
+To facilitate adequate supervision, all clinical field experiences, practica, and student teaching must be completed within Indiana or Illinois.
 Teacher candidates are responsible for arranging transportation to the placement site.
-Students may choose to return to campus during set registration dates to make arrangements with Field & Student Teaching Placement Coordinator, college advisor, and college supervisor to enroll through the Woods Online Office in any clinical experience.
+Students may choose to return to campus during set registration dates to make arrangements with the Field & Student Teaching Placements Coordinator, college advisor, and clinical supervisor to enroll through the Woods Online Office in any clinical experience.

-The Saint Mary-of-the-Woods College Education Department is committed to both the students of the College and the students and teachers of our partnering schools and agencies.
-It is our responsibility to ensure that field placements, practica, and student teaching experiences are mutually beneficial to SMWC students and the teachers and students of the schools and or agencies in which they take place.
-For these reasons, the faculty of the SMWC Education Department reserves the right to deny a field, practicum, and/or student teaching placement; change a field, practicum, and/or student teaching placement; remove or withdraw a student from a field, practicum, and/or student teaching placement; and/or cancel a field, practicum, and or student teaching placement for the reasons of health, safety, and or professional behaviors.
+The Saint Mary-of-the-Woods College Education Department is committed to both the students of the college and the students and teachers of our partnering schools and agencies.
+It is our responsibility to ensure that clinical field experiences, practica, and student teaching are mutually beneficial to SMWC students and the teachers and students of the schools and/or agencies in which they occur.
+For this reason, the faculty of the SMWC Education Department reserves the right to deny a field, practicum, and/or student teaching placement; change a field, practicum, and/or student teaching placement; remove or withdraw a student from a field, practicum, and/or student teaching placement; and/or cancel a field, practicum, and/or student teaching placement for the reasons of health, safety, and/or professional behaviors.